Roberto

 How to Pronounce Roberto

 Our model has identified 4 different pronunciations for the name Roberto.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 32.0% confident that Roberto is pronounced as roh-BER-toh.
-The next most likely pronunciation is roh-BAIR-toh, at 28.0% confidence.
+Our model is 32.0% confident that Roberto is pronounced as roh-BER-toh, which has 3 syllables.
+The next most likely pronunciation is roh-BAIR-toh, at 28.0% confidence, with 3 syllables.

 roh-BER-toh (3 syllables)